clkim/DeepLearningPython35/README.md

 Epoch 5 : 9374 / 10000
 Epoch 6 : 9386 / 10000
 ...
-< On my late-2013 MacBook Pro, it takes about a minute to do Epoch 1 to Epoch 6; use control-c to break if desired >
+< On my late-2013 MacBook Pro, it takes about 10s to complete first Epoch 0, so about a minute to finish Epoch 5 >
+< use control-c to break if desired >
-< Each epoch run uses the training images; then neural network is evaluated on test images >
+< Each epoch run uses the training images; then neural network is evaluated on the 10000 test images >

-(nndlbook) root@xxx:/deeplearn# exit
+(base) root@xxx:/deeplearn# exit
 exit
 ~/DeepLearningPython35 $
 ```